 Step 4: Define the Bryq Assessment

 - Match the job description requirements to one of the available roles in Bryq (over 800 to choose from) and Bryq will propose the corresponding Holland Profile.
-Depending on the profile the system will propose what cognitive skills correlate to the given profile along with the personality traits that define the role.
+Depending on the profile the system will propose which cognitive skills correlate to the given profile along with the personality traits that define the role.

 - Seeking to hire a people manager?
 Remember to enable the “leadership position” in the Bryq assessment.